Comic strip: Size

 In the early decades of the 20th century, all Sunday comics received a full page, and daily strips were generally the width of the page.
 The competition between papers for having more cartoons than the rest from the mid-1920s, the growth of large-scale newspaper advertising during most of the thirties, paper rationing during World War II, the decline on news readership (as television newscasts began to be more common) and inflation (which has caused higher printing costs) beginning during the fifties and sixties led to Sunday strips being published on smaller and more diverse formats.
 As newspapers have reduced the page count of Sunday comic sections since the late 1990s (by the 2010s, most sections have only four pages, with the back page not always being destined for comics) has also led to further downsizes.

 Daily strips have suffered as well.
-Before the mid-1910s, there wasn't a "standard" size", with strips running the entire width of a page or having more than one tier.
+Before the mid-1910s, there was not a "standard" size", with strips running the entire width of a page or having more than one tier.
 By the 1920s, strips often covered six of the eight columns occupied by a traditional broadsheet paper.
 During the 1940s, strips were reduced to four columns wide (with a "transition" width of five columns).
 As newspapers became narrower beginning in the 1970s, strips have gotten even smaller, often being just three columns wide, a similar width to the one most daily panels occupied before the 1940s.